novincode/lexkit/packages/editor/README.md

 ---

-## 🔧 Built on Lexical
+## 🔧 Built on Lexical for React

-LexKit is built on top of [Lexical](https://lexical.dev/), the powerful editor framework by Meta.
+LexKit is built on top of [Lexical](https://lexical.dev/), the powerful editor framework by Meta, specifically optimized for React development.
 This gives you:

 - **Performance**: Virtual DOM-based rendering
 - **Accessibility**: Full keyboard navigation and screen reader support